laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 During the daily scrum, each team-member answers three questions:

-:one: What did I do yesterday that helped the development team meet the sprint goal?<br>
+1. What did I do yesterday that helped the development team meet the sprint goal?<br>
-:two: What will I do today to help the development team meet the sprint goal?<br>
+2. What will I do today to help the development team meet the sprint goal?<br>
-:three: Do I see any impediment that prevents me or the development team from meeting the sprint goal?<br>
+3. Do I see any impediment that prevents me or the development team from meeting the sprint goal?<br>

 Any impediment (stumbling block, risk or issue) identified in the daily scrum should be captured by the scrum master and displayed on the team's scrum board, with an agreed person designated to working toward a resolution (outside of the daily scrum).
 No detailed discussions should happen during the daily scrum.